EmuxEvans/libmopiqy/README.md

-# Mopiqy Core : Core Qt client for Mopidy #
+# libmopiqy : Qt client library for Mopidy #

 This library handle connection to mopidy server through websocket and implement its core API functions.

-It is intended to be use directly inside GUI project sources.
+It is used in [Mopiqy Desktop](https://github.com/AlexandreP2101/mopiqy_desktop) and aims to used in mobile project.

 ## Dependencies ##